nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `untag 3 g/Enemy`

-Expected Output in the PersonList: `Person` with `ContactIndex 3` will have Enemy `GroupTag` removed from its Person Card.
+Expected Output in the Person List: `Person` with `ContactIndex 3` will have Enemy `GroupTag` removed from its Person Card.

 ### **Filter persons by keywords**